bguiz/blog.bguiz.com/src/documents/presentations/caffeinated-jester/index.md

 - General software engineering principle: DRY
 - "Don't repeat yourself" is valid in application code
-- H/w in test code, DAMP is considered best practice
+- H/W in test code, DAMP is considered best practice
-  - Test cases should be fully descriptive of themselves
+  - Test cases: Fully self-descriptive
 - Snapshots provide a means to remove some of the repetition in test cases
   - DRY -> DAMP -> DRY!!

+=SLIDE=

+## Pitfall

+- Can be liberating not to have to write assertions by hand
+- ∵ you are not writing them, it is easy to ignore
+- Need to take extra care to *inspect* the snapshots by hand

 =SLIDE=